New Addington: History

 After the war, there were concerns about the amount of green space being used for building around London and much of the countryside around the developing estate was designated as Green Belt land.
 The County Borough of Croydon bought the unused First National Housing Trust land and a further 400 acre to add to it, for extensive further development.
 Many dozens of single-storey, detached, prefabricated houses (commonly known as "prefabs" of the "Arcon" type using corrugated cement asbestos panels fixed to a bolted steel frame as photographed in "A 1950s metal UK prefab at the Rural Life Centre, Tilford, Surrey.") were built in the Castle Hill area of the estate.
 These were inhabited until the 1960s when they were demolished and replaced with brick-built two-storey homes.
 At the same time as the smaller prefabs were built, larger two-storey semi-detached houses were also built.
-These houses, which had metal upper skins, still survive around the King Henry's Drive area near Wolsey School.
+These houses, which had metal upper skins, still survive around the King Henry's Drive area near Tudor Academy (formerly Wolsey School).
 This was more development than had originally been envisaged but it brought about the structure of the estate as seen today.

 Many more houses, blocks of flats, churches, factories and Central Parade with its shops, were built.
 The London Borough of Croydon obtained permission for a further 1,412 houses, which were completed in 1968.
 This area, at the Croydon end, is known as the Fieldway Estate and has developed its own identity to an extent.

 The total population counted by the 2011 Census was 22,280, of which 10,801 were in New Addington ward, with 11,479 in Fieldway ward.